 Interior Design For Teens

 You might not typically associate teens with interior design.
 However, just because a teenager doesn’t have experienced decorating other rooms, it doesn’t mean that they don’t have their own sense of taste.
 When you brainstorm a bedroom with a teenager, you can really see their mind at work.
-First, you two should start with furniture placement.
+Provide them the option to use some old furniture and decorations you have in storage.
+For designing start with furniture placement.
 Where should the bed go and where should the desk and dresser go?
 What kind of colors would work best for the walls?
 Do your best to restrain yourself from making all the choices.
 Even if you don’t agree with every choice your teenager makes for their bedroom, it’s important for you to let them make their own decisions as they head into adulthood.

 How to Decorate a Teen Bedroom